 I love to make my own Homemade Puff Pastry.
 I find it quite therapeutic and the final result is simply unbeatable.
 But realistically like the vast majority of people I tend to buy it ready made.
 In fact I generally go that step further and buy it ready rolled.

 I always use puff pastry.
 I’m pretty obsessed with it.
 But if you happen to have some rough puff, flaky or shortcrust pastry handing around, you could use that.
-But the results won’t be quite as puffy and delicious as if you use proper puff pastry.
+But the results won’t be quite as puffy and buttery as if you use proper puff pastry.

 If is worth looking for the “all butter” versions of ready made puff pastry which is much more commonly available than it once was.